hpe-container-platform-community/learn-kubedirector/docs/kd-img-dev/hpecp_kd_app.md

 title: HPE Ezmeral CP (optional)
 ---

-In this section, we apply the concepts learn in our lab and deploy our custom application to the HPE Ezmeral Container Platform.
+In this section we apply the concepts learned in the previous lesson and we deploy our custom application to the HPE Ezmeral Container Platform.

+Previously we deployed a docker registry and pushed our image there.
+For deploying our KD application to Ezmeral Container Platform we will enable Harbor as the registry.

 ## Create a Kubernetes Cluster